moggieuk/ERCF-Software-V3/README.md

   <ol>
     <li>Starting with filament loaded in tool 1.
 This example is taken from an unload that is not under control of the slicer, so the first thing that happends is that a tip is formed on the end of the filament which ends with filament in the cooling zone of the extruder.
 This operation is controlled but the user edited '_ERCF_FORM_TIP_STANDALONE' macro in 'ercf_software.cfg'
     <li>This step only occurs with toolhead sensor.
 The filament is withdrawn until it no longer detected by toolhead sensor.
 This is done at the 'nozzle_unload_speed' and provides a more accurate determination of how much further to retract and a safety check that the filament is not stuck in the nozzle
     <li>ERCF then moves the filament out of the extruder at 'nozzle_unload_speed'.
 Once at where it believes is the gear entrance to the extruder an optional short synchronized (gear and extruder) move can be configured.
 This is contolled by 'sync_unload_speed' and 'sync_unload_length'.
 This is a great saftely step and "hair pull" operation but also serves to ensure that the ERCF gear has a grip on the filament.
-If synchronized unload is not configured ERCF will still perform an initial short move with gear motor, again to ensure filament is gripped
+If synchronized unload is not configured ERCF will still perform the bowden unload with an  initial short move with gear motor only, again to ensure filament is gripped
     <li>The filamemnt is now extracted quickly through the bowden.
 The speed is controlled by 'long_moves_speed' and the movement can be broken up with 'num_moves' similar to when loading.
-Apply bowden correction can siimilarly be employed to correct for slippage
     <li>Completion of the the fast bowden move
     <li>At this point ERCF performs a series of short moves looking for when the filament exits the encoder.
 The speed is controlled by 'short_moves_speed'
     <li>When the filament is released from the encoder, the remainder of the distance to the park position is moved at 'short_moves_speed'.
 The filament is now unloaded.
   </ol>

 When the state of ERCF is unkown, ERCF will perform other movements and look at its sensores to try to assertain filament location.
-This may modify the above sequence and result in the ommission of the fast bowden move.
+This may modify the above sequence and result in the ommission of the fast bowden move for unloads.

 #### Possible loading options (explained in ercf_parameters.cfg template):
      If you have a toolhead sensor for filament homing: